RuoyingZheng/RuoyingZheng.github.io/_posts/2026-01-06-aesthetic-mind.md

 toc:
   sidebar: left
-  -name: The origin of human aesthetics
   -name: The dawn of art in the early paleolithic
+  -name: The emergence of symbols in the middle paleolithic
+  -name: The art explosion in upper paleolithic
+  -name: Why aesthetics emerges and evolves
+  -name: Conclusion

 _styles: >
   .fake-img {